-Third in a four-year series featuring the constituent parts of the United Kingdom, the 1996 one pound coin represents Northern Ireland.
-Reaching deep into the history of Northern Ireland, Norman Sillman's reverse design depicts a richly decorated Celtic-style cross, surmounted by the famous Broighter collar.
-At the centre of the design lies a pimpernel, the lovely flower which flourishes around Lough Neagh.
-The obverse design is Raphael Maklouf's elegant portrait of Her Majesty The Queen.
+Third in a four-year series which featured the constituent parts of the United Kingdom, the 1996 one pound coin represented Northern Ireland.
+Reaching deep into the history of Northern Ireland, Norman Sillman's reverse design depicted a richly decorated Celtic-style cross, surmounted by the famous Broighter collar.
+At the centre of the design lay a pimpernel, the lovely flower which flourishes around Lough Neagh.
+The obverse design was Raphael Maklouf's elegant portrait of Her Majesty The Queen.

 By 1980 it had become apparent that, with the general decline in purchasing power, the £1 unit of currency was more appropriate as a coin than a banknote.
 After consultations with many groups, including retailers and special interest groups, the Government announced on 31 July 1981 that a new £1 coin was to be issued on 21 April 1983.
 Since its launch the £1 has always represented the United Kingdom and its constituent parts; England, Wales, Scotland and Northern Ireland.